Concordium/concordium-scan/backend-rust/README.md

 Maximum number of blocks being preprocessed in parallel [env: CCDSCAN_INDEXER_CONFIG_MAX_PARALLEL_BLOCK_PREPROCESSORS=] [default: 8]
 ```

-The larger the batch size and the more nodes the indexer has available to cycle through the faster the indexer catches up to the top of the chain (until we hit limits in the node being not able to response to all the requests from the indexer anymore or we hit limits to not be able to cycle faster anymore through the nodes).
-At some point the nodes might get overloaded by the amount of requests from the indexer, and would return an error (e.g. `too many requests`).
+The larger the batch size and the more nodes the indexer has available to cycle through the faster the indexer catches up to the top of the chain (until we hit limits in the node being not able to response to all the requests from the indexer anymore or we hit limits not to be able to cycle faster anymore through the nodes).
+At some point, the nodes might get overloaded by the amount of requests from the indexer, and would return an error (e.g., `too many requests`).
 You can tweak the indexer via the environmental variables to avoid overloading the nodes:

 ```
 --node-request-rate-limit <NODE_REQUEST_RATE_LIMIT>